EDDataAPI/eddata-icarus/README.md

 ## Requirements

-The self-contained installer is around 20 MB and has no dependancies.
-If you are running an older but supported release of Windows, any missing dependancies will be automatically installed.
+The self-contained installer is around 20 MB and has no dependencies.
+If you are running an older but supported release of Windows, any missing dependencies will be automatically installed.

 * Windows 10 or newer required.
-* No dependancies are required to install the application.
+* No dependencies are required to install the application.
 * No manual configuration or setup is required, it will automatically find your game data.
-* No additional diskspace is required to store game data.
+* No additional disk space is required to store game data.
 Recent game data is loaded in to memory when launched and streamed in real time when the game is active, it is not persisted or cached to disk.

 ### Notes